aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 If eksctl cannot delete your EKS cluster, do the following:

-* Delete the CloudFormation stacks: DefaultNodeGroup, ControlPlane, ServiceRole, VPC (prefixed with your EKS cluster name)
+* Delete the CloudFormation stacks: eksctl-eks-fabric-nodegroup-0, eksctl-eks-fabric-cluster (could differ depending on your EKS cluster name)
+* Delete the EKS cluster in the EKS console.
+This should be deleted by the CloudFormation stacks above, but best to double check.
 * Delete the keypair PEM file.
 In your Cloud9 instance, in your home directory, delete the file eks-c9-keypair.pem
-* Delete the EKS cluster in the EKS console

 In the Cloud9 console, delete your Cloud9 instance.
 This will delete the corresponding CloudFormation stack for your Cloud9 instance.
 If it doesn't, you can delete the Cloud9 stack manually.